hckr-cli/hckr/CONTRIBUTING.md

-# hckr - Contributing Guide
+# hckr - Contributor's Guide

 This Project is created and managed by [Ashish Patel](http://pateash.in/)